notiz-dev/notiz/content/blog/prisma-migrate-deploy-with-docker.md

 ## Prisma Migrate with Docker

-Let's look at how to integrate the command `prisma migrate deploy` into the following `Dockerfile`.
+Let's take a look at how to integrate the command `prisma migrate deploy` into the following `Dockerfile`.

 <div shortcode="code" tabs="Dockerfile">